Lake Powell Houseboat Photo Workshop

 Recommended Camera Gear

-- A midweight tripod and ballhead you don't mind hiking with.
+- A midweight tripod you can hike with.

 - Wide Angle Lens in the range of 16-35mm or wider.
 An ultra wide angle lens can be especially useful.